vividos/RemotePhotoTool/Sourcecode.md

 This should generate the appropriate lib files in the `"stage\lib"` folder, for the library Boost.System.

-## WiX 3.7 ##
+## WiX 3.10 ##

-To build the setup, you need to install the "Windows Installer for XML 3.7" package.
+To build the setup, you need to install the "Windows Installer for XML 3.10" package.
 Go to this
 website:
 [http://wix.codeplex.com/](http://wix.codeplex.com/)

-Go to "Downloads" and download the "Wix37.exe" under the "WiX Toolset v3.7" release.
+Go to "Downloads" and download the "Wix310.exe" under the "WiX Toolset v3.10" release.
 Later releases of WiX may or may not work.
 Install the package on your system.

-For the setup to compile you need to adjust the file `src\wix-v3.props` with the path of the folder you installed the WiX Toolset.
-Add the path to the `"bin"` folder to the setting beneath the `<ExecutablePath>` tag.

 ## RemotePhotoTool ##